-With stable Government in place, policy & decisionmaking is expected to improve in coming years.
-Market is expected to improve driven by investments in Infrastructure projects, Defence sector, E-commerce, Digital India & Smart city initiatives.
-Your Company will be able to favorably participate in the areas of its strength within each Opportunity as the market activities picks up.
+With stable Government in place, policy decisionmaking being quick and recent stimulus package announcement due to Covid-19. towards Infrastructure growth would improve the overall business sentiment and investments in next few Quarters.
+Market are expected to improve driven by investments in Infrastructure projects, Defense sector, BFSI, Pharma, Healthcare, E-commerce, Manufacturing, Digital India and Smart city initiatives where your Company will be able to favorably participate in the areas of its strength within each opportunity as the market activities picks up.

-During the year, your company continued its focus on growing revenues and profitability.
-Apart from outsourcing its major portion of manufacturing operations, the Company continued to look at other ways of cost reduction to be competitive in the market place.
+During the year, your company will continue its focus on sustaining revenues and profitability by realigning cost structure by looking at ways of cost reduction to be competitive in the market place.